Trackless train: Public uses

-Private uses
+Private/Theme Park uses

 Trackless trains are also often operated for the exclusive use of customers of resorts or amusement parks, both as internal transport systems entirely within their premises either from parking areas and between attractions, or as rides in themselves.
 A particularly heavy user of trackless trains has been the Walt Disney Parks and Resorts where they are used to move guests between the outlying parking lots and the park entrances.
 16 trams reside at Disneyland Resort, and 28 trams reside at Walt Disney World Resort.
 Universal, and other movie studio theme parks also use trackless trains on their studio backlot tours.
 Purdue University has the Boilermaker Special as its mascot.

 Appearance

-While some trackless trains are functional or modern in appearance, many are often constructed with false bodywork and are painted to look like nineteenth century steam trains.
+While some trackless trains are functional or modern in appearance, many are often constructed with false bodywork and are painted to look like nineteenth century steam locomotives.
 Others may feature decorative or fun paint schemes to appeal to children.
-Certain models of trackless train may look the same as narrow gauge rail guided amusement park trains, due to the common manufacture of both vehicles.
+Certain models of trackless train may look the same as narrow-gauge rail guided amusement park trains, due to the common manufacture of both vehicles.
 Some fifth wheel coupled trailer buses may also be similarly decorated.